The Oral Histories

 Tim Kerbavaz - Exhibit Media Technology Consultant

 Tim Kerbavaz has been working in museums and AV technology since 2006, getting his start in museums at the Chabot Space & Science Center in Oakland.
 Tim is the owner of Talon Entertainment, a Davis, CA based Audio/Visual company.
-More information about Talon Entertainment's services is available at http://www.talonent.com and more information about Tim is available at http://www.kerbavaz.com.
+Find out more information about Talon Entertainment's services and more information about Tim on his website.

 Sachi Cunningham - Filmmaker of "Welcome To Patient No More" and "What Would Make You Patient No More?"